wp-plugins/simple-newsletter-br/readme.txt

 == Description ==

-= Now available in English (US) and Portuguese (BR) = Simple Newsletter is a plugin to generate a form to newsletter subscription, works with Jquery or without.
+= Now available in English (US) and Portuguese (BR) =

+= Unlimited subscriptions and is stored in your database =

+Simple Newsletter is a plugin to generate a form to newsletter subscription, works with Jquery or without.

 Export all subscribers in csv with name and email, database validation to block two equals email.

 == Features ==